 There is so much to take in at Mona, you need at least half a day.
 We enjoyed lunch in the cafe with views out to the river, before walking to the winery area out the back.

-While that is not my thing, it was great to sit on the grass while the girls played and danced to some upbeat music.
+While that is not my thing, it was great to sit on the grass and do some lawn-lounging, while the girls played and danced to some upbeat music.

 I can only imagine how great a venue it would be when the MOFO festival takes place in January.